 Tai-chi is held in esteem for promoting both mental and physical well being.
 It is regarded as having a preventative effect on illness and thought to increase longevity.
 Scientific studies have found that tai-chi can lower blood pressure, improve balance and improve circulation.

 Breath development in tai-chi is a gradual process.
 It is important to breathe naturally at all times and not to force the breath either in the movements or in one’s overall development.
 The body naturally regulates the correct rate of respiration.
-Typically we only use about a third of our lung capacity in everyday life and habitually this tends to be the top third of the lungs, only drawing in air deeper at times of greater physical demand.
+Typically we only use about a third of our lung capacity in everyday activities and habitually this frequenly tends to be the top third of the lungs, only drawing in air deeper at times of greater physical demand.
 In tai-chi we gradually re-train the breath such that the lower parts of the lungs are employed at all times (using abdominal muscles rather than chest muscles) even when taking shallow breaths.
-This is referred to as breathing into the "tan-tien" and is said to facilitate the production of "chi".
-More advanced techniques such as reverse or abdominal breathing further develop this ability.
+This 'abdominal breathing' is often referred to as breathing into the "tan-tien".

-A principle objective of tai-chi and all other internal martial arts is the development of "peng-jin" ('ward-off' energy) which is more commonly referred to as "neijing" (internal strength) in the other internal arts.
-Confusingly though it is sometimes referred to as "chi".
-"Peng-jin" is associated more with the bones and collagen based connective tissue of the body than with the muscles, though muscles inevitably do play a part in maintaining the optimal body shape and powering the movement from the legs and midriff.
+A principle objective of traditional tai-chi and all other internal martial arts is the development of "peng-jin" ('ward-off' energy) which is more commonly referred to as "neijing" (internal strength) in the other internal arts.
+"Peng-jin" can be defined as a physical manifestation of "chi".
+It is associated more with the bones and collagen based connective tissue of the body than with the muscles, though muscles inevitably do play a part in maintaining the optimal body shape and developing the movement from the legs and midriff.
 Modern anatomical understanding has proven that the collagen based fascial tissues are able to store and release kinetic energy.
 This goes a long way to explaining fa-jin, the legendary explosive energy release for which tai-chi is famous.

-"Peng-jin" requires a mind led skill which is achieved by using the intention ("yi" 意) to align the body in a manner which creates a pathway from any given point of contact with an opponent to the ground via the tan-tien.
-In movement the route of this pathway continually changes so the mind must constantly be involved.
-Furthermore the body structure must remain completely relaxed to avoid the pathway segmenting; at which point local muscle strength takes over and the pathway will no longer function.
-This 'ground path' can then be manipulated by two mechanisms that develop core strength.
-The first is the ability to rotate the tan-tien on any axis and the second is the ability to open and close any joint or combination of joints by connecting the whole body through the midriff.
+"Peng-jin" requires a mind led skill which is achieved by using the intention ("yi" 意) to establish an alignment in the body which creates a pathway from any given point of contact with an opponent to the ground via the "tan-tien".
+Much of the functionality of this pathway is the result of the involuntary muscle system under the control of the subconscious mind.
+In movement the route of a pathway continually changes so the intent must constantly be involved.
+Furthermore the muscles must remain completely relaxed and joints loose to avoid the pathway segmenting; at which point local muscle strength takes over and the pathway will no longer function effectively.
+These force vectors can then be manipulated by two mechanisms that develop core strength.
+The first is the ability to rotate the "tan-tien" on any axis and the second is the ability to open and close any joint or combination of joints by connecting the whole body through the midriff.

 Understanding internal strength improves ones capacity to relax while upright.
 Relaxation facilitates internal strength.